JoeyOuwens/TimePlanner/README.md

 ## Running tests

 In order to run a test for the code you've written, you have to write one.
 These tests can be added to the tests folder.
-After writing a test you're able to run the tests by running the following command 'npm test'.
+After writing a test you're able to run the tests by running the following command `npm test`.